sourcegraph/handbook/content/departments/support/tools/index.md

 - Slack is where we interact with most customers.
 - Salesforce is our source of truth for customer data.
 - Looker is our data warehouse so we can connect different data sources and analyze anything we need to.
-- ProductBoard is where collect all feedback about the product.
+- ProductBoard is where we collect all feedback about the product.
 - Calendly is useful when you need to schedule a call with a customer.
 - Krisp quiets background noise when on Zoom.
 - Grammarly and Hemingwayapp help us say what we intend and catch any typos we don't see.